IDubbbz: Creator Clash

 In January 2022, iDubbbz announced Creator Clash, a celebrity boxing charity event that took place on May 14, 2022.
 Notable participants included Doctor Mike, Harley Morenstein from Epic Meal Time, Arin "Egoraptor" Hanson from Game Grumps, along with Matt Watson, Nathan Barnatt, TheOdd1sOut, I did a thing, and Michael Reeves.
 It was later announced that streamers Esfand and Cr1TiKaL would join as interviewer and color commentator respectively.

 On May 14, the event was held at the Yuengling Center in Tampa, Florida, and was also livestreamed.
+Creator Clash was held in 2022 and 2023 for charity, with the latter failing to raise any money.
+After the Creator Clash 2, failed to raise money for charity, iDubbbz started a 24-hour live stream on Twitch with a goal of raising the lost $250,000 for the charities involved.
+The stream ended up raising $162,121.69.

+In 2025, he announced his departure from Creator Clash.

 Personal life

-He attended California State University San Marcos and graduated with a bachelor's degree in Business Management.
+iDubbbz was born Ian Kane Washburn on October 1, 1990.
+He attended California State University, San Marcos and graduated with a bachelor's degree in Business Management.
 Although his parents encouraged him to get a job, by the time he had graduated his YouTube channel had grown to the point where it became economically viable to pursue it as a full-time career.

-In April 2021, iDubbbz and his girlfriend Anisa Jomha announced their engagement.
-They married in June 2021, with iDubbbz's last name changed from Washburn to Jomha.
+In March 2020, many of iDubbbz's fans took to social media after his girlfriend, Anisa Jomha, announced her OnlyFans on Twitter.
+Responding to the remarks of fans accusing him of being a "simp", he stated, "I love my girlfriend, and I'm totally fine with it.
+It doesn't affect me.
+If you are upset by me admitting this, then I suggest you go idolize someone else."
+In April 2021, iDubbbz and Jomha announced their engagement.
+They married on June 28, 2021, and he took her surname.